CesarNoboru/agero-coding-test/README.md

 ### main

-Main code filters bucket and key from the event and calls previously mentioned modules.
+Main code filters bucket and key from the event, stores Amazon Request ID from `context` to an environment variable to be used by `json_logger` and calls previously mentioned modules.

 ## Scripts